Connect with us

 The Enterprise-Likoni road project was launched in 2013.
 PHOTO | FILE

-A Nigerian contractor has been accused of abandoning works on a critical road project in Nairobi’s Industrial Area, leading to huge losses for manufacturers and transporters based in the area.
+A Nigerian contractor has been accused of abandoning works on a critical road project in Nairobi’s Industrial Area, leading to huge losses for manufacturers based in the area.

-The Kenya Association of Manufacturers (KAM) says Reynolds Construction Company (RCC) has failed to complete works on the Enterprise-Likoni road junction, five years after the project was started – a development that has seen firms losing business due to the poor state of the road.
+The Kenya Association of Manufacturers (KAM) states that Reynolds Construction Company (RCC) has failed to complete work on the Enterprise-Likoni Road junction for five years, a delay that has caused firms to lose business due to the poor state of the road.

 “Companies have lost about 30 percent of their business due to the bad state of Eastgate Road off Mombasa Road.
 Trucks now move slowly from Mlolongo to Inland Container Depot (ICD) spending more than three hours on a stretch that would usually be a 15-minute drive,” KAM chairman Sachen Gudka said.